 If you see the "Coming soon!" message when you try to select Phone & Tablet in your HD HERO2 camera's Wi-Fi settings menu, this means you need to update your HD HERO2 camera's software.
 If you're trying to use the GoPro App, you'll also need to make sure that your Wi-Fi BacPac's software is up-to-date.
-Check out our GoPro App software updates page for instructions on updating your HD HERO2 camera and Wi-Fi BacPac.
-You also might want to check out our Getting Started with the GoPro App article to familiarize...
+Check out our this page for instructions on updating your HD HERO2 camera and Wi-Fi BacPac.
+You also might want to check out our Getting Started with the GoPro App article to familiarize yourself with using...

 Read More »

 If the camera or Wi-Fi software update fails, you can try the following steps to fix the problem: Power off the camera.
 Reformat the SD card in the camera or in the computer.
 Redo the software update manually through the software updater.
 Try a different SD card if possible.
 Follow the links below for instructions on how to manually update the camera software.
-HERO3 Manual Firmware Update Instructions HD HERO2 Manual Firmware Update Instructions
+HERO3 Software Update Instructions HD HERO2 Manual Software Update Instructions

 You can only combine two of the HD HERO2 units or two of the HD HERO Original units together to use with the 3D HERO System.
 The two cameras must be the same type for the 3D HERO System.